worldcompass/worldcompass.github.io/content/posts/setup-vlan-routing-on-linux.md

 So, from the task, we understand that there must be 2 network interfaces for the router and one for each of the vms.

 ### Choosing network interfaces
-In order to accomplish this task, I need to set up 5 [[virtual machine]] in the virtualized environment and I choose the [[Virtual Box]].
+In order to accomplish this task, I need to set up 5 virtual machines in the virtualized environment and I choose the Virtual Box.

 image with box goes here.